 Carlton GoldthwaiteCarlton grew up with a passion for the outdoors, the ocean and adventure.
 He became a PADI Master Diver Instructor at the young age of 19 and earned his U.S. Coast Guard Masters license at 23.
 After years of exploring the corners of the world and time spent working on Wall Street, he decided to create Broadreach.
 At a time when summer opportunities for teenagers were primarily outdoor programs and summer camps in the United States or teen tours in the U.S. or Europe, Carlton’s focus was on education through worldwide travel and experiential learning.
 He designed courses that took students to the far corners of the world from Egypt to Ecuador that engaged students in learning about themselves, their passions and our planet’s remarkable people and places.
 Although the day-to-day operations at Broadreach are now in the capable hands of our Directors and year-round team, Carlton still provides guidance and vision on a weekly basis.
 His current pursuits outside of Broadreach include non-profit endeavors in the realm of education and experiential learning.
 Carlton lives in Raleigh with his wife Gina and daughters Peyton, Baylor and Phoebe.

-Nate TrappeNot only does Nathan lead our summer programs, he also works in the Broadreach office year-round as one of our hard-working Program Coordinators.
-Nathan came to Broadreach in 2006 from Panama City, Florida with loads of experience in outdoor education as a program leader for courses in Costa Rica, Belize, Australia and New Zealand.
-He has also taught outdoor education to teens in North and South Carolina, Michigan and California.
-When he isn’t working in the office or leading trips, Nathan loves to be outside playing with his puppy, surfing, climbing, fishing, diving, hiking and sailing.
-Nathan has led Broadreach diving programs in the Caribbean, our Belize Wilderness Emergency Medicine course, the Caribbean Archipelago Sailing Voyage, and most recently Costa Rica and Panama Primate Studies.
-Broadreach is proud to have him as a part of our team and the office misses him while he’s away having fun on our adventures!
+Nate TrappeNot only is Nathan the director of Global Initiatives and School Partnerships at Broadreach, but when he is finished leading the training and development of our instructors you can often find him out on one of our international programs.
+He received his undergraduate degree from Furman University and his master’s degree in Educational Psychology, Measurement, Evaluation from UNC-Chapel Hill.
+Nathan came to Broadreach in 2006 from Florida with loads of experience teaching outdoor education and environmental studies in North and South Carolina, Michigan, California, and Australia.
+He has designed many of Broadreach’s programs and has traveled extensively to over 40 different countries.
+When he isn’t working in the office or in the field leading courses, Nathan loves to be outside playing with his puppy, surfing, climbing, biking, fishing, hiking, and sailing.
+Nathan has led Broadreach diving programs in the Caribbean, Belize wilderness emergency medicine, the Caribbean sailing voyage, Costa Rica and Panama primate studies, South Africa wildlife studies, Panama photography, British Columbia marine mammal studies and the Costa Rica field biology course.
+Broadreach is proud to have him as part of our team and the office misses him while he’s off on all of his adventures!

 Carson PhillipsCarson Phillips is a PH.D candidate at the University of Florida focusing on disease ecology and epidemiology research, and teaches our Primate Behavior and Conservation program in Panama and Costa Rica.
 She currently examines the impact of land use on the small mammal community and parasite community in a Neotropical ecosystem.
 Recently, she participated in an assistantship with the National Science Foundation and was a guest lecturer at the University of Arizona.
 Carson feels it is important to work with students because their involvement “in science and conservation is a vital component to preserving our Earth and the important resources it provides”.